iKarTehFox/web-clock-docs/troubleshooting/index.md

 The weather widget also uses Iconify icons, but there is no fallback as the weather widget is not displayed if there is no internet connection.

 ### Weather widget
 In order to enable the weather widget, you need an active internet connection.
-If connection to the OpenWeatherMap API fails, the weather widget will not be displayed, and an error **will not** be displayed.
+If the connection to the OpenWeatherMap API fails, the weather widget will not be enabled and an error **will not** be displayed.
+This behavior may be changed in the future.

-Additionally, the widget will be hidden and disabled if connection is lost between its automatic refresh.
+Additionally, the widget will be hidden and disabled if connection is lost when it automatically refreshes.